 - Read more about St. Photina here.

-Friday of the 3rd Week of Lent, Station with San Lorenzo in Lucina (St. Lawrence in Lucina):
+Saturday in the 4th Week of Lent, Station with San Nicola in Carcere (St. Nicholas in Prison):

 Today's Station is at St. Nicholas in Prison, dedicated to the popular St. Nicholas of Myra, whose feast is December 6.
 It was constructed in the ruins of two temples and the ancient Forum Olitorium, and you can see fragments from the ruins reused in the church.
 The most important of the temples was the Temple of Piety, built by Acilius Glabrius, consul in 191 B.C.
 The dedication to St. Nicholas was made by the Greek population in the area.